Graduate Admissions FAQs-Program Details

 Full-time students generally complete their graduate program of study within two years.
 Part-time students can anticipate completing their programs within two to five years, depending upon how many courses they complete each semester.

 Master’s degree students may pursue full-time or part-time study.
-Graduate certificates are completed on a part-time basis.
-International students on F-1 visas are required to study full-time and are only eligible to apply for master’s degree programs.
+International students on F-1 visas are required to study full-time.